-Please refer to the Academic Regulations on pages 16-21 regarding standards of progress and transfer of credits for The Graduate School.
+Please refer to the Academic Regulations on pages 16-21 regarding standards of progress and transfer of credits for the CGCE.
 Students who wish to waive a required course may petition the program director to do so.
 Courses waived will not reduce the number of credits required for graduation.